FedericoFiorani/flight_data_scaping/README.md

 ## 3.4   	Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?

-The team working on the webscraping is composed by 5 students of the Online Data Collection Management, with the support of the professor of this course.
+The team working on the webscraping project is composed by five students following the Online Data Collection and Management (oDCM) course at Tilburg University, with the support of the professor of this course.
 The work is aimed at practicing aqcuired knowledge, thus no financial compensation was used.

 ## 3.5   	Over what timeframe was the data collected?
 Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
 If not, please describe the time- frame in which the data associated with the instances was created.